Igor14Rafa/quote_application/README.md

 # Description

 A simple REST API project to manage stock quotes, as a technical challenge.
+The idea was to refactor [stock-manager](https://github.com/Igor14Rafa/stock-manager) and [stock-quote-manager](https://github.com/Igor14Rafa/stock-quote-manager).

 # StockQuote API